2025–26 Premier Volleyball League season: Draft

 The 2025 Premier Volleyball League draft was held on June 8, 2025, at Novotel Manila Araneta City in Quezon City.
 The first pick was made by the Capital1 Solar Spikers.

 PVL on Tour

-After the All-Filipino Conference, the league held a "preseason" tournament to make way for the Philippines' hosting of the 2025 FIVB Men's Volleyball World Championship.
+The league held a "preseason" tournament to make way for the Philippines' hosting of the 2025 FIVB Men's Volleyball World Championship.
 That conference was the PVL on Tour, based on the league's out-of-town series of the same name, which began on June 22, 2025 and ended on August 17.
 The tournament also doubled as a qualifier for the Invitational Conference.